Gary Cohen on how Mets can take advantage of un...

 - News Article

-Gary Cohen on how Mets can take advantage of universal DH and MLB players potentially sitting out
+Gary Cohen on how Mets can take advantage of universal DH, plus MLB players potentially sitting out

 Here's a Q&A with SNY play-by-play announcer Gary Cohen with his thoughts on a universal DH, MLB players potentially sitting out this season, the 1986 Mets and more...